Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** The act of helping or providing support.
 **Sentence:** Farmers in need of assistance can apply for government subsidies.
 **Conversation:**
-A – How did you manage to expand your farm?
+A – How did you manage to expand your farm
 B – We received financial assistance from a local agricultural fund.

 ---